-The Housing Element update is a required Element of the City of East Palo Alto General Plan, which was updated in 2016.
+The Housing Element update is a required Element of the City of East Palo Alto General Plan, which was updated in 2015.
 The changes proposed by this Housing Element update were reviewed against the General Plan, Vista 2035, and found to be consistent.
-Additionally, while the Housing Element is not currently consistent with the Ravenswood Business District/Four Corners transit-orieted development Specific Plan (RBD), this plan is also undergoing a targeted update by December 2023.
+City-wide zoning is consistent with the General Plan because the City of East Palo Alto is a general law City.
+Additionally, while the Housing Element is not currently consistent with the Ravenswood Business District/Four Corners transit-oriented development Specific Plan (RBD), this plan is also undergoing a targeted update by December 2023.
 The proposed housing sites, policies and programs, and any other aspects of the Housing Element update that are related to the RBD -including the rezoning program planned for 2023-will be consistent with the final updated Specific Plan.